History of Papyrology

 [begin page 2]

-as Part I, which consisted of Ptolemaic
+important as a whole Part I, which

-texts, includes a number of very
+a number of very interesting papyri.

-interesting papyri.
-Apart from the
+Apart from the indices, there are

-indices, there are 440 pages,2 and
+440 pages,2 and the remuneration

-the remuneration due to Dr Hunt
+due to Dr Hunt and myself

-and myself jointly is therefore
+jointly is therefore £410. (four

-£410 (four hundred and ten Pounds).3
+hundred and ten Pounds).3 We should

-We should be very much obliged if
+be very much obliged if you could

-you could kindly pay us this sum
+kindly pay us this sum as early as

 [begin page 3]

-There still remain to be published the
+There still remain to be published

-early Ptolemaic papyri from mummy
+the early Ptolemaic papyri from

-cartonnage, which will form Part III.
+mummy cartonnage, which will

-These have mostly been unrolled4 and
+mostly unrolled4 and in part

-in part deciphered, but we do not
+deciphered, but we do not expect

-expect to have the volume ready
+to have the volume ready for two

-for two or three years.5
+or three years.5

-Our excavations at Oxyrhynchus are
+Our excavations at Oxyrhynchus

-now finished,6 and next winter we expect
+are now finished,6 and next winter

 [begin page 4]